 Making lime crema couldn’t be easier.
 Just mix all the ingredients together and let the finished crema sit unrefrigerated for 90 minutes.
 Then cover and refrigerate until needed.

-Now that you’ve prepped everything we need, let’s get started with making the Loaded Tater Tot Nachos.
+Now that you’ve prepped everything we need, let’s get started with making the Loaded Tater Tots.

 - The first step is pretty easy.
-Place the frozen tater tots on a baking sheet lined with parchment paper into a preheated 450 F degree oven for 30 minutes.
+Place the frozen tater tots in a single layer on a baking sheet lined with parchment paper into a preheated 450 F degree oven for 30 minutes.
 Using the parchment will make the process of transferring the finished tots to a serving dish very easy.

-- Cook the tater tots until golden brown and crunchy
+- Cook the tater tots per the package directions until golden brown and crunchy.

 - Add the chili with beans and grape tomato halves to the tots.

-- Next, add the shredded cheddar and pickled jalapeños, then place them back into the 450 degree F oven for 5 minutes or until the cheese has melted.
+- Next, add the grated cheese and pickled jalapeños, then place them back into the 450-degree F oven for 5 minutes or until the cheese has melted.

 **Feel free to use more or less of any of the toppings or add your favorite toppings.

-Remove the tots from the oven when the cheese melted.
-Carefully lift the parchment and using a spatula slide the tots onto your serving platter.
+Remove the tots from the oven when the cheddar cheese melts.
+Carefully lift the parchment and, using a spatula slide the tots onto your serving platter.

-Top the tots with the bacon, cilantro and lime crema.
+Top the tots with the crispy bacon bits, cilantro, and lime crema.
 Serve and enjoy!